Naiara Egozkue

 Naiara Egozkue Extremado (born 21 October 1983) is a Spanish handball player for CB Atlético Guardés and the Spanish national team.

-She represented Spain at the 2013 World Women's Handball Championship and 2016 Olympics.
+With Spain she won silver medals at 2014 European Championship.
+She also represented Spain at the 2013 World Women's Handball Championship and 2016 Olympics.
 In September 2015 she was selected as Player of the Month in the Division de Honor Femenina in Spain.